KonstantinosStamatakos/fpga-trading-engine/README.md

 When multiple orders exist at the same price, the oldest order is selected first.

-A trade occurs when:
+A BUY order can execute when:

 ```text
 BUY price >= best SELL price
 ```

-or:
+A SELL order can execute when:

 ```text
 SELL price <= best BUY price
 ```

-The engine also supports partial fills when the quantities of the two orders are different.
+When the quantities of the two orders differ, the engine performs a partial fill and preserves the remaining quantity of the unfilled order.

 ---